 - Strengthening the nursing and health delivery system, nationally and internationally.

 The Academy is governed by a 10-member board of directors, elected by the Fellows.
 Board members oversee the Academy's strategic planning and financial management.
 Fellows are encouraged to participate in one of the Academy's expert panels that correlate with their area of expertise.

-The Academy's annual policy conference, held each October, offers fellows and other interested parties (attendance is not limited to fellows) an opportunity to share ideas and help develop new strategies for nurses to drive the transformation of America's health system.
+The Academy's annual policy conference, held each October/November, offers Fellows, stakeholders, and the public an opportunity to share ideas and help develop new strategies for nurses to drive the transformation of health care.
 Meetings during the conference also create opportunities for emerging nurse leaders to learn more about the Academy and its work, and to exchange ideas.

 Nursing Outlook, a bi-monthly journal, provides innovative ideas for nursing leaders through peer-reviewed articles and timely reports.
 Each issue examines current issues and trends in nursing practice, education and research, offering progressive solutions to the challenges facing the profession.
 The journal provides nursing educators, policy makers, administrators and practitioners with practical advice, new teaching methods and recruiting techniques, curriculum and health policy developments, and information on proposals that will affect the profession.
 Nursing Outlook is included in MEDLINE, CINAHL, and the Journal Citation Reports Social Science Edition.